GLOBIS Venture Challenge

 • Mentoring by GLOBIS University for up to one year upon agreeing to the investment.

-• Usage of a classroom at the Tokyo campus for seminars, customer meetings, etc.
+• Use of a classroom at the Tokyo campus for seminars, customer meetings, etc.

 Contact